Archived 25 Apr 2008

 If you're not sure if real nappies are your thing, Babykind offers two trial options; you can either hire a trial kit for £5 + £1.50 per nappy for two weeks or buy nappies and then get 70% of your money back if you change you mind.
 So you can test the waters and turn back without too much loss if it doesn't work out.

 Some sites also offer free advice if you're unsure about which nappies to go for, try the Nappy Lady.
-Although not necessarily the cheapest place to buy nappies, Kittykins has a useful rating system, which includes criteria such as ease of use and speed of drying.

 If you like the thought of re-useable nappies but aren't too keen on all the extra washing there are a few companies that will provide all the nappies, pick up the dirty nappies and deliver nice fresh clean ones to your door.
 However this can work out as £1000 over 2.5 years and so isn't going to save you much – far better to wash them yourself, after some rough calculations of standard energy use and detergent this will cost around £130 over 2.5 years for one baby.